Sunday's Scottish Gossip

 Scotland and Club Brugge defender Jack Hendry could be on his way to Burnley, with new manager Vincent Kompany confirming he is targeting signings from the Belgian League where he managed Anderlecht.
 (Daily Record)

-Fenerbahce have had a bid reject for Vinicius Souza, the Brazilian midfielder who plays for Belgian second-tier club Lommel and has been strongly linked with Celtic.
+Fenerbahce have had a bid rejected for Vinicius Souza, the Brazilian midfielder who plays for Belgian second-tier club Lommel and has been strongly linked with Celtic.
 (Daily Record)

 New head coach Jack Ross is determined to bring silverware to Dundee United after losing all four of the previous finals he was been involved in as a manager.
 (Glasgow Times)